What Is Corrective Maintenance?

 By weighing these benefits and disadvantages, organizations can determine the appropriate balance between corrective and preventive maintenance strategies to optimize their maintenance programs.

-Managing Corrective Maintenance with a CMMS
+Managing Corrective Maintenance With a CMMS

 A computerized maintenance management system (CMMS) is a specialized software solution for managing corrective maintenance activities effectively.